-2.1 Sentinel/Gemalto HASP Licenses
+2.2.2.1 Sentinel HASP Overview

 Sentinel HASP licenses are the "traditional" licensing method for Charon emulator products.
-Main characteristics:
+Their main characteristics:

-- Software and hardware (dongle) licenses. - Based on third-party vendor solution. - Require special third-party license driver software (provided as part of the Charon-SSP product kits). - Installed on Charon-SSP host or separate license server. - Software licenses are tied to certain characteristics of the physical or virtual hardware. - Problematic in cloud environments (no USB ports, volatile virtual hardware characteristics). - USB dongles are a flexible and host-hardware independent solution for on-premises installations. - The customer is billed for the license by Stromasys.
+- Software and hardware (dongle) licenses. - Based on third-party vendor solution. - Require special third-party license driver software which is distributed with the Charon emulator products. - Installed on Charon host or separate license server. - Problematic in cloud environments and somewhat difficult to use in VMware environments. - Hardware dongles are a flexible and host-hardware independent solution for on-premises installations (as long as there is a free USB port). - The customer is billed by Stromasys depending on the number and type of the emulated systems allowed by the installed license(s).
+The license driver software itself is free of charge.

-Please refer to the section Charon-SSP License Management for details about managing such licenses.
+Please refer to the Charon HASP License Handbook (Licensing Documentation) for details about these licenses.